uriahjamesgd/CSS-Event-Queue/README.md

 CSS Event Queue
 ===============

-CSS Event Queue - Synchronous / Asynchronous Javascript event queue for CSS Classes
+CSS Event Queue - Synchronous / Asynchronous Javascript event queue for CSS Classes.
+Add and remove arrays of classes, with timing support, object targeting, and 4 common event options.

 ## How it works